- Diversity, Equity, and Inclusion

-The Department of Computer Science exists as a department within Computing and Information Science at Cornell.
-Cornell's Department of Computer Science typically ranks among the top five in the world, and it ranks fourth in the quality of the graduate education.
+The Department of Computer Science is a department within The Cornell Ann S. Bowers College of Computing and Information Science.
+The department ranks among the top in the world, and it ranks fourth in the quality of the graduate education.

-The Computer Science department at Cornell has led the nation in teaching, research, and discovery for more than four decades.
+The Department of Computer Science has led the nation in teaching, research, and discovery for more than four decades.
 Cornell faculty and computer scientists are at the forefront of robotics, artificial intelligence, virtual reality, computer vision, and research into phenomenally powerful next-generation computers.
 Our students conduct and study research with faculty who are leaders in the field, compete in national and international competitions with fellow students, and participate in projects that help improve the lives of millions around the world.

 Computer Scientists are more in demand today than ever before.
 In fact, more and more fields, from the arts and humanities to music, medicine, linguistics and communication, architecture, and the natural sciences rely on CS to advance their inventions and powers of discovery.
 And where we are today is just the beginning.